 Mostly C. LINKEDIN

 LinkedIn has nearly 600 million users, about half of them active on a monthly basis.
 It performs 277% better than Facebook and Twitter when it comes to generating visitor-to-lead conversions, a place where salespeople interact with prospective clients and employers interact with potential employees.
-Making it super helpful for a marketers right ?.
+Making it super helpful for marketers right?
 While it is unlikely that this platform will provide topical memes about our current obsession with toilet paper or photo updates on your cousin's latest cruise trip (not exactly news worthy).
 91% of executives believe that LinkedIn is the top choice for professionally relevant content.
 Fuelled by your passions, your interests, your desire to profit and keep moving forward, this platform benefits individuals looking for new information, ideas and perspectives.
 From a professional standpoint, the platform helps you stay ahead of the game.
 Making it a wicked platform for you to share your expertise, network with fellow business owners and build your authority.

 Mostly D. YOUTUBE